 Nor do the warranties disclaim consequential or incidental damages.
 This means that if your Paini faucet leaks and damages your kitchen cabinets, Paini is obligated not only to pay to have the faucet fixed but also to restore or replace the damaged cabinets.

 We applaud the clarity, and simplicity of the Paini warranty documents.
-Their language avoids most legalese and it is brief and to the point.
+Their language avoids most legalese.
+They are brief and to the point.
+Unfortunately, however, they are a little too brief and a tad oversimplified, leaving out some things that Magnuson-Moss insists must be included a consumer product warranty.

 These are outlined in the regulations that support Magnuson-Moss which may be found in the Code of Federal Regulations at 16 C.F.R. § 701.3(a) – a document well worth reading by anyone proposing to write a consumer product warranty.